How we consult on Controlled Parking Zone (CPZ) requests.

 We aim to receive a good response from each community on these consultations.
 If considered necessary, we may carry out a further consultation in the area or part of the area to ensure that we have a sufficient level of feedback from a community before we decide on whether to progress a scheme.

-The complete process, from consultation to zone implementation, generally takes between six and twelve months.
+The complete process, from consultation to zone implementation, generally takes between six and eighteen months.
 The process takes time as once a final scheme has been designed and approved, we are required to consult the police and emergency services about our proposals, advertise and make the TMO, manufacture and install parking signs, as well as road markings.